 Garrett-Evangelical’s planned giving program encourages giving through bequests, gift annuities, trusts, pension plans, IRAs, and insurance policies.
 Planned giving plays an important role in sustaining the excellent work of the seminary for generations to come.
 Whether you prefer to put your gift to work today or defer benefits until after your lifetime, you can create a charitable plan that allows you to simulataneously provide for your family and support Garrett-Evangelical.

-If you have questions or would like further information on ways to give contact David Heetland, vice president for development, by email or 847.866.3970.
+If you have questions or would like further information on ways to give contact David Heetland, senior vice president for planned giving, by email or 847.866.3970.

 Bequests: Leave a Legacy by Remembering Theological Education in Your Will